wecacuee/floyd-warshal-rl/README.md

 *** DONE Fix the respawning on hitting the goal.
 *** DONE Randomize the goal on new episode py/prob/windy_grid_world.py
-*** TODO Evalute in comparison to Q-learning with fresh explorer and finder, Q-learning with goal state.
+*** Evalute in comparison to Q-learning with fresh explorer and finder, Q-learning with goal state.
 *** Implement latency 1: > 1
   in terms of latency and distance inefficiency.
   Floyd rewards: 773.0 = sum([35.0, 33.0, 145.0, 11.0, 91.0, 123.0, 54.0, 237.0, 44.0])